Porter Hall: Personal life

-Hall married actress Geraldine Brown in 1927; they had two children.
+Hall married actress Geraldine Brown in 1927.
 He served as a deacon at First Presbyterian Church of Hollywood for many years.

 On October 6, 1953, Hall died of a heart attack in Los Angeles, California, at the age of 65.
 His interment was at Forest Lawn - Hollywood Hills Cemetery.

 In popular culture

 Director Russ Meyer named one of the characters in the 1970 cult film Beyond the Valley of the Dolls after Hall.